MicrosoftDocs/sql-docs/docs/sql-server/install/instance-configuration.md

 Configure the settings for **tempdb** according to your workload and requirements.
 The following settings apply to **tempdb** data files:

 * **Number of files** is the total number of data files for **tempdb**.
 The default value is the lower of 8 or the number of logical cores detected by setup.
 As a general rule, if the number of logical processors is less than or equal to 8, use the same number of data files as logical processors.
 If the number of logical processors is greater than 8, use 8 data files.
-If contention occurs, increase the number of data files by multiples of 4 (up to the number of logical processors) until the contention is reduced to acceptable levels, or make changes to the workload/code.
+If contention occurs, increase the number of data files by multiples of 4 (up to the number of logical processors) until contention falls to acceptable levels, or make changes to the workload or code.

 * **Initial size (MB)** is the initial size in megabytes for each **tempdb** data file.
 The default value is 8 MB (or 4 MB for [!INCLUDE[ssexpress](../../includes/ssexpress_md.md)]). [!INCLUDE[sssqlv14](../../includes/sssqlv14-md.md)] introduces a maximum initial file size of 262,144 MB (256 GB). [!INCLUDE[sssql15](../../includes/sssql15-md.md)] has a maximum initial file size of 1024 MB.
 All **tempdb** data files are the same initial size.
-Because **tempdb** is re-created every time SQL Server starts or fails over, specify a size that is close to the size required by your workload for normal operation.
+Because **tempdb** is re-created every time SQL Server starts or fails over, specify a size that's close to the size required by your workload for normal operation.
 To further optimize the creation of **tempdb** during startup, enable [database instant file initialization](../../relational-databases/databases/database-instant-file-initialization.md).

 * **Total initial size (MB)** is the cumulative size of all the **tempdb** data files.